carsonreinke/wkhtml/README.md

 ### Todo

-* Edge case file paths and nils may cause a seg fault
 * Memory leak with any image conversion :disappointed: ([see](https://github.com/wkhtmltopdf/wkhtmltopdf/issues/2700))
 * Due to wkhtmltopdf C api limitation, seg fault when try to use library from fork :disappointed:
 * Due to wkhtmltopdf C api limitation, must be used within main Ruby VM thread :disappointed: